DigitalMachinist/CLIMachs/docs/init-add.md

 ## Options

 ### \<roll\>
-The initiative test result for the token to be added to the initiative order.
+The initiative test result for the token(s) to be added to in the initiative order.
 If dice roll literals such as d6 or d20 are provided, they will be processed for each of the tokens being added to the initiative order.

 ### \<tokens\>
 The names of one or more tokens.
-If two tokens with the same name exist and are matched, both will be added to the initiative order.
-If no label is provided, the currently selected tokens will be added to the initiative order by default (if any).
+If multiple tokens with the same name exist and are matched, all will be added to the initiative order.
+If no names are provided, the currently selected tokens will be added to the initiative order by default (if any).

 ### --quiet, -q
 If this option is enabled, chat message output will be whispered only to the player who caused this command to be run, rather than to all players.

 ## Output

-If this command runs successfully, the labels of the tokens added to the initiative order and the value at which they were added will be returned as chat output to all players (unless the --quiet option is set).
+If this command runs successfully, the names of the tokens added to the initiative order and the value at which they were added will be returned as chat output to all players (unless the --quiet option is set).

 If an error occurs, the error will whispered to the user who invoked the command, accompanied by a suggestion of appropriate usage.